zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Hello!
 I'm a PhD graduate from the Department of Linguistics at University of California, Davis, advised by [Kenji Sagae](http://www.sagae.org).

 My research interests lie in crosslinguistic variation.
 My work tries to better understand what people say, why they would say that and when they would say that.
 I address these questions from the angle of language typology, documentation of endangered languages, and language development, with a non-western mind.
-My favourite methodology is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of complication.
+The general methodology that I take upon is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of complication.

+Besides academic responsibilities, I serve as the Linguistic Partner for [Breath of Life](https://aicls.org/breath-of-life-institute/), a biennial conference organized by [Advocates for Indigenous California Language Survival](https://aicls.org).

 My non-research interests are music, food, and simple methods, and in that order too.